-The Friends of The Whittington, a I registered charity, has been a long established fundraising body for the hospital, it has raised over £400,000 in the last 10 years by running daily stalls in the hospital, collecting boxes around the area and wills and legacies.
-The Friends work closely with The Whittington's The Whittington is also now in its fundraising office and have helped with recent campaigns such as the Care of Older People drive.
-The Whittington is very proud to have such an active and dedicated group of volunteers.
+The Friends of The Whittington, a registered charity, has been a long established fundraising body for the hospital, it has raised significant amounts of money in the last 10 years by running daily stalls in the hospital, collecting boxes around the area and wills and legacies.
+The Friends work closely with The Whittington's fundraising office and have helped with recent campaigns such as the Care of Older People drive.

-The Friends are always interested in receiving new members and can be contacted in the first instance at friendsofwhittington@yahoo.co.uk or 020 7288 5641.
+The Whittington is always interested in receiving new volunteers and can be contacted in the first instance at fundraising@whittington.nhs.uk or 020 7288 5641.